 I consider this whole thing to be a rubber bone, a bogus debate and substitute for action that irritates me to no end. . . .
 I believe that this is an internal affair among intellectuals . . . even the smallest problem that people have is big enough so that they have better things to do.

-However, not all Fidesz-KDNP National Assembly representatives shared the attitude of their party leaders toward the opposition-supported bills, representing the sole instance in which there was significant discord over an issue within the governing caucus during the second Orbán government’s first term in power from 2010-2014 (source A and B in Hungarian).
-A total of 52 out of 263 Fidesz-KDNP National Assembly representatives either supported or abstained from either supporting or opposing Schiffer’s first bill during the assembly’s vote on the legislation on February 20, 2012, while a steadily declining number of Fidesz-KDNP representatives did the same with regard to the LMP representative’s subsequent three bills (see sources A, B, C and D in Hungarian for voting results).
+However, not all Fidesz-KDNP National Assembly representatives shared the attitude of their party leaders toward the opposition-supported bills, representing the sole instance in which there was significant discord over an issue within the governing party alliance at the time of the second Orbán government from 2010-2014 (source A and B in Hungarian).
+A total of 52 out of 263 Fidesz-KDNP National Assembly representatives either supported or abstained from either supporting or opposing Schiffer’s first bill during the assembly’s vote on the legislation on February 20, 2012, while a steadily decreasing number of Fidesz-KDNP representatives did the same with regard to the LMP representative’s subsequent three bills (see sources A, B, C and D in Hungarian for voting results).

 Fidesz Amendments to Law III of 2003